 • Incorrectly washing and drying.
 You should try to avoid forcefully rubbing the hair extensions whilst shampooing or towel drying as this will encourage more knots.
 Wash gently with downward, smoothing motions and pat or squeeze the hair drying instead of rubbing it.
 The Clip-Ins should also be removed from the head before washing, never wash them whilst they are still attached.

-3. How To Detangle Clip In Hair Extensions? (back to index)
+How To Detangle Clip In Hair Extensions?

 If you’ve found yourself with very tangled Clip-In Extensions, you may be stuck on how to bring them back to their original state.
 Far too often people replace their extensions before they need to as they are unsure of how to detangle them when they get very knotty.
 You may have had a heavy night and forgotten to remove them, or they have accidently come into contact with a sticky substance that’s caused them to knot, don’t panic!
 You CAN restore them and remove the knots; you just need to give them a little love and use the right products to get there.